 It's not about willpower.
-“It’s about changing what you eat, why you eat, where you eat, when you eat, and how you eat, and doing it all in a way that is custom-designed so that it is natural for you, Dr. Phil writes in his book, The Ultimate Weight Solution: The 7 Keys to Weight Loss Freedom.
+“It’s about changing what you eat, why you eat, where you eat, when you eat, and how you eat, and doing it all in a way that is custom-designed so that it is natural for you," says.
+Dr. Phil.

 What You Can Eat and What You Can't